-Tab
+Return To: Settings Tab

-SystemMaintenance Tab
+Maintenance Tab

 The Maintenance Page allows users to perform system maintenance functions for OptiVault and Cashpoints.
-The user must select the desired option from the dropdown list in order to access the maintenance option.
+The user must select the desired option from the dropdown list to access the maintenance option.
 Most tasks should only be performed by system administrators or a user who is experienced in the system operations.

 Keep in mind that changes made to data in OptiVault are permanent and cannot be undone once they are committed.